 - A microphone that picks up sound from the environment.

 - A speech processor that synthesizes incoming audio signals into a parallel array of sinusoidal “bands”, or “spectral densities”, or “frequency bands” of tones, that are converted into a subsequent (parallel) array of digital stimuli.
-These stimuli are applied simultaneously through an established number of conductors that are terminated in a circular pattern
+These stimuli are applied simultaneously through a number of conductors that terminate in a circular pattern

 - A “transmitter” connector which is held in place behind the ear by magnetism.

 The stimuli are then sent by electromagnetic induction (transformer coupling) through the skin to a secondary (4) similar pattern as above receptor array of wire conductors implanted under the skin of the patient.
 These stimuli, still in a parallel array, are then routed through the wire conductors to specific locations within the cochlea which represent specific tonal receptors of the eighth cranial nerve, which in turn lead to the hearing sector of the brain.The cochlear implant (CI) is a surgically implanted electronic device that provides a sense of sound to persons who are profoundly deaf or severely hard of hearing.

 An implant does not “heal” a non-functioning cochlea or restore normal hearing, but it can give a deaf person enough useful reproduction of sounds to greatly enhance their capability to interpret sounds in the environment and to understand speech.